brandung/capitan/README.md

 ## Installation

-1. Copy repository from https://github.com/brandung/capitan to your local folder
+1. Checkout repository from https://github.com/brandung/capitan to your local folder
-2. run ```npm install```
+2. Navigate to the folder 'capitan/' and run ```npm install```

 ## Start a new project

 1. For first initialization of your project type: **```grunt project:init```**
-2. Choose your destination system (standardized structure with "src" and "dist" folders is the default system)
+2. Choose your destination system (standardized structure with "dist" folders is the default system)
+3. Path to your Public folders will be set automatically, based on the information set in the choosen system JSON file
-3. Browsersync opens up the components page ([styleguide](#styleguide))
+4. Browsersync opens up the components page ([styleguide](#styleguide))
-4. Start your work
+5. Start your work

 ## Start working on an existing project